DewofyourYouth/dew-blog/content/post/shore-family/index.md

 ### Russian 1858 Census Document

 We were able to find a 1858 Census document from Talne, Uman, Ukraine - which seems to contain the members of our family as Saranduk.
-The data in this census matches the data we found from ship logs, tombstones, and other records, to be identify the child named as Chaim Hershel - as Hyman Shore - see explanation below.
+The data in this census matches the data we found from ship logs, tombstones, and other records.
+As such, we identify the child named as Chaim Hershel - as Hyman Shore - see explanation below.

 The census data says: